 Verge garden pilot program

-Verge gardens have the potential to improve quality of life for people in the Eurobodalla.
-They provide social and health benefits through improved mental wellbeing, natural cooling through shading and sun protection, habitat for local wildlife and they remove carbon from the atmosphere, helping to reduce emissions.
+Verge gardens have the potential to improve quality of life by offering potential social and health benefits by interacting with neighbours, natural cooling through shading and sun protection, habitat for local wildlife, and they help remove carbon from the atmosphere.

 Make sure you check out these photos for inspiration for what your street could look like: